 76. Person to whom duplicate certificate or instrument of title has been issued in error or who wrongfully retains such instrument may be summoned

-(1) In case it shall appear to the satisfaction of the Commissioner that any duplicate certificate of title or instrument has been issued in error or contains any misdescription of land or of boundaries or that any entry or endorsement has been made in error on any duplicate certificate of title or instrument or that any duplicate certificate instrument entry or endorsement has been fraudulently or wrongfully obtained or that any duplicate certificate or instrument is fraudulently or wrongfully retained he may by notice in writing require the person to whom such document has been so issued or by whom it has been so obtained or is retained to deliver up the same for the purpose of being cancelled or corrected or given to the proper party as the case may require; and in case such person shall refuse or neglect to comply with such requisition the Registrar on the direction of the Commissioner may apply to a Judge to issue a summons for such person to appear before the Supreme Court or a Judge and show cause why such duplicate certificate or instrument should not be delivered up for the purpose aforesaid; and if such person when served with such summons shall neglect or refuse to attend before such Court or a Judge thereof at the time therein appointed it shall be lawful for a Judge to issue a warrant authorising and directing the person so summoned to be apprehended and brought before the Supreme Court or a Judge for examination.
+(1) In case it shall appear to the satisfaction of the Commissioner that any duplicate certificate of title or instrument has been issued in error or contains any misdescription of land or of boundaries or that any entry or endorsement has been made in error on any duplicate certificate of title or instrument or that any duplicate certificate instrument entry or endorsement has been fraudulently or wrongfully obtained or that any duplicate certificate or instrument is fraudulently or wrongfully retained he may by notice in writing require the person to whom such document has been so issued or by whom it has been so obtained or is retained to deliver up the same for the purpose of being cancelled or corrected or given to the proper party as the case may require; and in case such person shall refuse or neglect to comply with such requisition the Registrar on the direction of the Commissioner may apply to a judge to issue a summons for such person to appear before the Supreme Court or a judge and show cause why such duplicate certificate or instrument should not be delivered up for the purpose aforesaid; and if such person when served with such summons shall neglect or refuse to attend before such court or a judge thereof at the time therein appointed it shall be lawful for a judge to issue a warrant authorising and directing the person so summoned to be apprehended and brought before the Supreme Court or a judge for examination.

-(2) Where a person has not complied with a requisition under subsection (1) and the Registrar has not applied to a Judge for the issue of a summons referred to in that subsection, nothing in subsection (1) prevents any other interested person from applying to a Judge to issue a summons referred to in that subsection.
+(2) Where a person has not complied with a requisition under subsection (1) and the Registrar has not applied to a judge for the issue of a summons referred to in that subsection, nothing in subsection (1) prevents any other interested person from applying to a judge to issue a summons referred to in that subsection.

 [Section 76 amended by No. 81 of 1996 s.
 49.]